DayuanTan/SUMO_Guide_with_Examples/dayuan/TL_reschedule/TL_reschedule.md

 See [reschedule.runMe.py](reschedule.runMe.py) showing multiple ways to change different values of next cycle or phase.

 About define and use a new traffic logic please see line 114 to 137.
+The key question is to determine when to set the new TL.
+The answer should be the last simulation step of current cycle, before the first simulation step of next cycle.
+That why I used "lastPhaseStepCounter".

 (Line 81 to 98 tried how to use *setPhaseDuration*.
 Line 100 to 112 tried how to use a new logic but have an issue.)